ankur-tutlani/norm-evolution/README.md

 7. time_period.
 How long the game should run.
 (Integer)
 8. percent_share.
 Percent distribution of strategies among agents.
 E.g.[0.4,0.4,0.2].
 These numbers must add up to 1.
 Specify in the order of strategies 0,1,2, and so on.
 (List)
 9. strategy_pair.
 Strategy pair.
 E.g. {0: "H",1: "M",2: "L"}.
 0 strategy is 'H', 1 strategy is 'M', and 2 strategy is ‘L’.
 Count must match with num_strategy argument.
 Keys would need to be 0,1,2, etc. Value corresponding to keys can be anything in string format.
 (Dictionary)
 10. payoff_values.
 List of payoff values.
 E.g. [[0,0,70],[0,50,50],[30,30,30]].
 The first list [0,0,70] is the first row of the 3*3 payoff matrix assuming we have 3 strategies.
-Second list [0,50,50] is the second row of the payoff matrix and third list [30,30,30] is the third row of payoff matrix.
-(List)
+Second list [0,50,50] is the second row of the payoff matrix and third list [30,30,30] is the third row of payoff matrix.(List)
-It looks something like below

-    [0,0,70
-    0,50,50
-    30,30,30]
-11.path_to_save_output.
+11. path_to_save_output.
 The location where output excel files should be saved.
 (String)